crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 date: 2026-01-01
 layout: poem
 ---
-I’ve never found a great way to describe guilt
+I’ve never found a great way to describe guilt;
-almost like a period cramp, deep inside
+almost like a period cramp, deep inside,
-close to the groin but definitely not pleasurable
+close to the groin but definitely not pleasurable,
-and a tightening of the chest, a raising of the shoulders
+and a tightening of the chest, a raising of the shoulders,
-a sense of dread that runs to the fingertips from the deep center
+a sense of dread that runs to the fingertips from the deep center.

 and I wonder, how can I be more approachable?
 more patient, listen more, put up with more, be interested more?